 Julie Arliss lectures at King’s College and works in close association with Oxford University and Exeter University.
 She organises and lectures at the best attended student study days in the UK for 15 – 19 year olds.
 Internationally she works with students in Australia, New Zealand and Singapore and is the joint author of a number of books and academic articles including The Thinker’s Guide to Evil.
 She is regularly invited to be the keynote speaker at events and recently gave the Hobhouse Lecture.
 She is Principal Examiner in Cambridge combining a strong commitment to young people with academic rigour.

 In 2018 Harris Manchester College Oxford awarded Julie a Farmington Fellowship.
-She is a former principal examiner for Cambridge International Examinations and founder of Academy Conferences.
+She is a former principal examiner for Cambridge International Examinations and founder of Thriving Minds.

 Jeremy Black is Professor of History at Exeter University.

 He is a prolific lecturer and writer, the author of over 100 books.
 Many concern aspects of eighteenth century British, European and American political, diplomatic and military history but he has also published on the history of the press, cartography, warfare, culture and on the nature and uses of history itself.
 He is passionate about young people being empowered with the historical knowledge they need to understand the world in which they find themselves.